-Sometimes one of us takes a few days (ok, so we’ve gone a couple of weeks) to catch up with posting.
-We work, we travel… we live.
+Sometimes one of us takes a bit (ok, so we’ve gone weeks at a time) to catch up with posting.
+We work, travel, and have families and friends… we live.
 We’re taking photos, though, and we’ll catch up.

 Monday, December 21, 2009 at 08:37